AbdulrhmanSaad/Belshifa_Medicine_Ordering_Application/README.md

 # How to open:
-open Belshifa.docx.
+open Belshifa.docx.<br>
-copy and paste sql script in oracle database. open Belshifa.sln and run the application.
+copy and paste sql script in oracle database.<br>
+open Belshifa.sln and run the application.